aux0/leify/README.md

 ## Examples

 ```
-python leify.py
-    Leify what?
-Hello World!
+python.py "your hue a hue"
-    le Hello le World!
+    le your le hue le a le hue
 ```

 ```
-python leify.py
-    Leify what?
-Your mum a hue.
+python.py "hello there world!"
-    Le Your le mum le a le hue.
+    le hello le there le world!
 ```

 Happy leifying! :^)